 This activity has continued to provide HACSM with an efficient tool to reach the neediest households in our community.
-In FY2020, HACSM maintained an average of 6,000 households on the HCV waiting list and randomly selected 400 applicants for eligibility determination.
+In FY2022, HACSM maintained an average of 6,000 households on the HCV waiting list.
+HACSM did not select any applicants for eligibility determination during FY2022 due to its close to 95% utilization rate.

-In FY2020, 2 households were denied due to owning property where they have the legal right to reside and no household was denied eligibility due to exceeding the asset limits.
+In FY2022, no household was denied due to owning property where they have the legal right to reside, and no household was denied eligibility due to exceeding the asset limits.

 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-HC #3: Decrease in W ait List Time Average applicant time on wait list in months (decrease) Average applicant time on wait list prior to implementation was 36 months Expected average applicant time on wait list after implementation will be 36 months 2-3 months Applicants who were selected may renew or reapply anytime Yes Narrative of Challenges, if not Achieved and Potential New Strategy
+HC #3: Decrease in W ait List Time Average applicant time on wait list in months (decrease) Average applicant time on wait list prior to implementation was 36 months Expected average applicant time on wait list after implementation will be 36 months 6-12 months Applicants who were selected may renew or reapply anytime Yes Narrative of Challenges, if not Achieved and Potential New Strategy reapply anytime